kafeiinteractif/katli/README.md

 Password: my-secret-pw
 Host: db

-Note: project is also the name of your repo, files folder, and project.settings.php, etc...
+Note: project is also the name of your repo, files folder, and settings/project/settings.php, etc...

 #### 5. Now start your environment!